orange-cloudfoundry/cf-ops-automation-broker/README.md

 ### Configuring the service broker catalog

-Use `CATALOG_YML` environment variable to set catalog config in a YAML format.
-See [catalog.yml](cf-ops-automation-sample-broker/catalog.yml) for a sample YML file which corresponds to the [Catalog bean](https://github.com/spring-cloud/spring-cloud-open-service-broker/blob/v1.0.2.RELEASE/src/main/java/org/springframework/cloud/servicebroker/model/Catalog.java).
+Use `spring.cloud.openservicebroker.catalog` environment variable to set catalog config in a YAML format.
+See [spring-cloud-open-service-broker] for a sample YML and raw properties configuration

 ## Authoring a new COAB-based service